 With the passage of the California Sustainable Groundwater Management Act (“SGMA”) in 2014, the Southwest Kings Groundwater Sustainability Agency (“SWKGSA”) and its Board of Directors are participating in the implementation of the SGMA regulations and working to protect the interests of landowners within the SWKGSA boundaries.
 The SWKGSA is taking an active role in helping its landowners understand and comply with these new regulations as they are put into place.

-Board Meeting Notice – The next scheduled meeting is scheduled for July 11, 2018.
-GSA updates are available in the June 2018 Monthly Status Report (PDF).
+Board Meeting Notice – The August 8, 2018 Board Meeting has been cancelled.
+At this time, the next scheduled meeting will be September 12, 2018.
+GSA updates are available in the August 2018 Status Report (PDF).

 Public Hearing Held On August 14, 2017 – A public hearing was held on Monday, August 14, 2017 at 10 a.m. at the District office (286 W. Cromwell Avenue in Fresno, California).
 The Board received public comments on the proposed Proposition 218 land-based assessments outlined in the Proposition 218 Engineer's Report (PDF).